Illinois's 4th congressional district

 The 4th congressional district of Illinois includes part of Cook County, and has been represented by Democrat Jesús "Chuy" García since January 2019.

-In November 2017, incumbent Luis Gutiérrez announced that he would retire from Congress at the end of his current term, and not seek re-election in 2018.
-Jesús "Chuy" García was elected on November 6, 2018.

-The previous version of the district from 2013-2023 was featured by The Economist as one of the most strangely drawn and gerrymandered congressional districts in the country, inspired the "Ugly Gerry" gerrymandering typeface, and has been nicknamed "earmuffs" due to its shape.
+The previous version of the district from 2013–2023 was featured by The Economist as one of the most strangely drawn and gerrymandered congressional districts in the country, inspired the "Ugly Gerry" gerrymandering typeface, and has been nicknamed "earmuffs" due to its shape.
 That version of the district was created after federal courts ordered the creation of a majority-Hispanic district in the Chicago area.
 The Illinois General Assembly responded by packing two majority Hispanic parts of Chicago into a single district.

-The 2013-2023 version of the district formerly covered two strips running east–west across the city of Chicago, on the west side continuing into smaller portions of some suburban areas in Cook County, surrounding Illinois's 7th congressional district.
+The 2013–2023 version of the district formerly covered two strips running east–west across the city of Chicago, on the west side continuing into smaller portions of some suburban areas in Cook County, surrounding Illinois's 7th congressional district.
 The northern portion is largely Puerto Rican, while the southern portion is heavily Mexican-American.
 These two sections were only connected by a piece of Interstate 294 to the west; the highway is in the district while the surrounding areas are not.
 This version of the district was the smallest congressional district in area outside New York City and California.